The black widow spider has a shiny black body with a red hourglass-shape on its belly area. The bite of a black widow spider is poisonous.

 The following symptoms can also occur:

-Seek immediate emergency medical treatment.
-Wrap ice in a washcloth or similar material and place it on the bite area.
+Seek emergency medical treatment right away.
+Wrap ice in a clean cloth and place it on the bite area.
 Leave it on for 10 minutes and then off for 10 minutes.
 Repeat this process.
-If the person has circulatory problems, decrease the time that the ice is on the area to prevent possible skin damage.
+If the person has blood flow problems, decrease the time that the ice is on the area to prevent possible skin damage.

 The National Poison Control Center (1-800-222-1222) can be called from anywhere in the United States.
 This national hotline number will let you talk to experts in poisoning.
 They will give you further instructions.

 This is a free and confidential service.
 All local poison control centers in the United States use this national number.
 You should call if you have any questions about poisoning or poison prevention.
 It does NOT need to be an emergency.
 You can call for any reason, 24 hours a day, 7 days a week.